Is It Normal to Feel Sick After Massage? Let's Find Out

 While the causes of feeling sick after massage can vary from person to person, some techniques may be more likely to induce nausea and dizziness than others.
 For example, deep tissue massages, which involve using a lot of pressure on deeper layers of muscle tissue, are more likely to cause these symptoms.

-The same is true for Swedish massages, which involve a lot of kneading and stroking of your muscle fibers.
+The same is true for Swedish massages, which involve a lot of kneading and stroking of your tired muscle fibers.
 Lymphatic drainage massages can also cause feelings of nausea and dizziness due to the gentle, yet rhythmic pressure applied.

 If you're worried about feeling sick after a massage, you should take the time to discuss the best massage technique for you with your massage therapist.